Tuesday, September 24, 2013

 Gurdon Curse - a short story

 My wife Marilyn was born in Oklahoma but spent much of her childhood in Gurdon, Arkansas.
-A railroad traverses the outskirts of the tiny Arkansas town and there are numerous accounts by people that have seen strange lights at night on the track.
-The house that Marilyn and her family lived in was near the tracks and an old black woman named Hattie worked for Marilyn's family.
-One dark night she recounted the story of the Gurdon Ghost to Marilyn and her sister Sharon.
+A railroad traverses the outskirts of the tiny Arkansas town, and there are numerous accounts of people seeing strange lights at night on the track.
+Marilyn and her family lived in the house near the tracks, and an old black woman named Hattie worked for Marilyn's family.
+One dark night, she recounted the story of the Gurdon Ghost to Marilyn and her sister Sharon.
 Is the story true?
-Sometimes the truth is stranger than fiction.
+Sometimes, the truth is stranger than fiction.

 Gurdon Curse

 When I was young, I lived in the country just outside of GurdonArkansas.
 Our house sat alone, back in the woods, about a mile off the highway.
 Daddy was a logger.
 Mama took care of the house and all six of us kids.
 Hattie was a black woman who helped Mama with everything.
-She had her own house and family, but would often stay after work and visit with us on the front porch.
+She had her own home and family but often stayed after work and visited us on the front porch.

-The porch wrapped around the house and Daddy had screened it to keep out mosquitoes.
-We were all sitting outside that night, enjoying the dampness a late autumn rain had brought, along with a little chill that made it comfortable to cuddle up in one of Grandma’s old Afghans.
+The porch wrapped around the house, and Daddy screened it to keep out mosquitoes.
+We were all sitting outside that night, enjoying the dampness a late autumn rain had brought and a little chill that made it comfortable to cuddle up in one of Grandma’s old Afghans.

 Almost grown, Bobby Jack was hardly ever around.
 He had a date that night with the new girl down the road and soon slipped out the screen door without saying bye.
 Brother David was at a basketball game.
 Mama frowned when my Daddy dropped the butt of his cigarette on the porch, smashing the glowing stub with the toe of his boot.